 He picked at his dead worm.
 “Mmm, down there?”

-Seconds later a stall door swung and he resumed his work.
+A stall door swung and he resumed his work.

 The rest of us went into Maroon’s room and demanded answers.
 They said this man broke in two nights prior and did the same.
 Now he was back despite warnings.
 This confused boy wrapped in a man’s husk was known for delusions and destruction.
 He wanted a family but never found one.
 He claimed to have fathered all the workers.
 I was told he tore himself into a eunuch before puberty.

 He often plied a statue of Judas with cigarettes and booze to make the universe send him what he wanted.
 The man acted out if they didn’t come.
 A week prior he torched his own shack when a tin of snus failed to yield forth a wife.
 Now he was lonely and distraught, clamoring for death.
 I felt bad for the troubled soul and wondered how I could help.
 I walked over and asked one of the large men for his handgun.
 I told maroon skin he could rent it from me for self-infliction.
 Just one penny.

 He began to sob.
 “I can’t afford it.”
 The man begged me to shoot him.

 I called out to the room.
 “Anyone got a penny for my friend?”